M.Eng. Curriculum and Degree Requirements

 M.Eng. project requirement

-A key component of the M.Eng. program is completion of a project that exemplifies knowledge acquired throughout the program.
-The projects can be self-defined (must be first approved by the Director), corporate sponsored, or selected from a predefined list of prior projects.
+A key component of the M.Eng. program is completion of a capstone immersive project that exemplifies knowledge acquired throughout the program.
+The team based projects are typically corporate sponsored and focused on start-up or “Big Company” or can be company facing self-defined (must be first approved by the Director).
 The M.Eng. project is conducted under the mentorship of a faculty member.
-You will earn between 3 and 6 credits for your project work—its pace, start time, final report format, and appropriate credit hours will be decided in consultation with your project mentor.
-Projects, depending on the subject matter, can be completed individually or as a group.
+You will earn between 3 and 6 credits for your project work—its pace, start time, final report format, and appropriate credit hours will be decided in consultation with your project mentor and the sponsoring company.

-In order to replicate real-world scenarios and implications, M.Eng. projects will incorporate a financial analysis and feasibility study component.
-This requirement—based in project management principles—promotes teamwork, leadership, effective communication skills, and design aspects of industrially relevant processes and products.
+In order to replicate real-world scenarios and implications, M.Eng. projects will be team based and incorporate a financial analysis and feasibility study component.
+This requirement—based in project management principles—builds your skills in teamwork, leadership, effective communication skills, and design aspects of industrially relevant processes and products.